kubernetes/enhancements/keps/sig-node/5018-dra-adminaccess/README.md

 1. Grants privileged access to the requested device:

-   For requests with `adminAccess: true`, the DRA controller bypasses standard allocation checks and allows administrators to access devices already in use.
+   For requests with `adminAccess: true`, the scheduler bypasses standard allocation checks and allows administrators to access devices already in use.
    This ensures privileged tasks like monitoring or diagnostics can be performed without disrupting existing allocations.
-The controller also logs and audits admin-access requests for security and traceability.

 1. No impact on availability of claims: